 This (the picture next to this text) is what my brain used to look like when thinking about home servers.
 Maybe you know the feeling?
-Today, I’m better.
-If this picture looks familiar, then this blog is for you.
+If this picture looks familiar, then Advanced Home Server is for you.

-Everyone has a different idea of what their home server system should look like.
+Everyone has a different idea of what their home network should look like.
 Some people just want to share a few files, tunes, or videos.
-Others need a small home office that can support industrial strength needs, but still serve a few files, tunes, or videos for others or just to relax later.
+Others want a small home office that can support industrial strength needs, but still serve a few files, tunes, or videos for others or just to relax.
 I’m somewhere in the middle.

-It was difficult to learn enough to build an advanced home server.
+It was difficult to learn how to build an advanced home server.
 There’s a lot of basic information available, but it’s not easy to put into context and it’s even more difficult to figure out what you need to know and what you can ignore.
-And then you have to pay for what you decide you need to buy.
-Hopefully, it works as you as expected and/or hoped.
+And then you have to pay for what you decide to buy.
+Hopefully, it works as you as expected.

-The internet has a lot of free information (my blog included.)
+The internet has a lot of free information that’s easily available.
 Some of it is great.
-A lot of it is fragmentary, wrong for you, overcomplicated, incomplete with respect to your needs, or too tedious to finish reading.
+A lot is fragmentary, wrong for you, over-complicated, incomplete with respect to your needs, or too tedious to finish reading.
 There’s a YouTube video for everything.
 I’ll add context and provide the site I wish I had found when I first tried to figure things out.

 This blog is a chronicle of what I learned along the way.
 It doesn’t include tables of feeds and speeds for anything.
 There are no product reviews.
 I’m not selling anything.
 A lot of how-to information is included.
 It’s not intended to be the only resource you’ll ever need.
 Think of me as someone who is providing basic education while trying to organize the word cloud.
 My intention is to help out, steer you in the right direction for you, hopefully help you avoid a few mistakes, and make it easy (or as easy as it can be made) to read.